nvidia-holoscan/holohub/applications/dds_video/README.md

 be installed and configured with a valid RTI Connext license prior to use.
-To build on an IGX devkit (using the `armv8` architecture), follow the [instructions to build Connext DDS applications for embedded Arm targets](https://community.rti.com/kb/how-do-i-create-connext-dds-application-rti-code-generator-and-build-it-my-embedded-target-arm) up to step 5 (Installing Java and setting JREHOME).
+To build on an IGX devkit (using the `armv8` architecture), follow the [instructions to build Connext DDS applications for embedded Arm targets](https://community.rti.com/kb/how-do-i-create-connext-dds-application-rti-code-generator-and-build-it-my-embedded-target-arm) up to, and including, step 5 (Installing Java and setting JREHOME).

 To build the application, the `RTI_CONNEXT_DDS_DIR` CMake variable must point to the installation path for RTI Connext.
 This can be done automatically by setting